AlexWorx/ALib-Class-Library/docs/pages/alib_mod_characters.md

   strings during the previous millennium, was one of the
   \https{most expensive one-byte mistakes,queue.acm.org/detail.cfm?id=2010365} of IT-history!

-A next irritating observation is about assigning string literals to const and non-const character pointers:
+While one might expect string literals to behave like normal character arrays, they are actually of type <c>const char[]</c>, stored in a read-only section of memory.
+This leads to surprising behavior:

         const char*  pointer2= "AB";   // OK
-        char*        pointer1= "AB";   // Warning: "ISO C++11 does not allow conversion from string literal to 'char *'" char         array[3]= "AB";   // OK(!)
+        char*        pointer1= "AB";   // Warning: "ISO C++11 does not allow conversion from string literal to 'char *'" char         array[3]= "AB";   // OK (!!!)
         char*        pointer3= array;  // OK, this avoided the warning from above, without using an explicit cast!

+So why does <c>pointer3 = array;</c> work?
+Unlike "AB", array is a writable buffer that actually holds the characters, so assigning its address to a char* is completely fine.

 Before we conclude, a last question: How do you detect the length of a C++ string literal provided in an external macro, like this: